oliva94/google-homepage/README.md

 04. Fixed the position of the menus, both top     & bottom.
 With the aid of black borders.

 05. Everything centered & footer menu styled.

+06. Redo the top nav bar - fixed the distances between each      element of the menu